dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 The `gadget-text`_ generic function always returns the exact text typed into a text gadget.
-However, `See gadget-value`_ always returns a “parsed” value of the appropriate type, depending on the value of `See gadget-value-type`_.
+However, `See gadget-value`_ always returns a "parsed" value of the appropriate type, depending on the value of `See gadget-value-type`_.
 If the string contains any characters that are not appropriate to the `See